kshintaku/ami-salon/README.md

 * Set up tasks that can be worked in parallel to allow time for feedback without blocking all progress.
 * Research open source or free alternatives, don't recreate the wheel especially when you don't need to.
 * Set your own opinions aside and do what the customer wants.
 You can give some constructive criticizm and feedback but the final decision is the one who is paying for the product.
+* Check API limits and possibly set up warnings to check when limits are close.

 ## Things to continue working on